Azyyyyyy/TinyUpdate/README.md

 ### BinaryApplier
 This is fully implemented with Hard Link support and has more modern MsDelta flags, allowing MsDelta to create the smallest update files possible

-## UpdateChecker's
+## UpdateClient's
 ### GithubClient
-This is fully implemented with support on both the REST api and the GraphQL api (Note that the GraphQL api needs a personal token that has public_repo)
+This is fully implemented with support for REST and for GraphQL (Note that the GraphQL api requires a personal token with public_repo)

-## What still needs to be implemented?
+## What needs to be implemented?
-## ``UpdateClient``'s
+## UpdateClient's
 * LocalClient - This will be for any update that are stored on a drive
 * WebClient - This will be for any update that are stored on the internet